libmapper/libmapper/doc/tutorial.md

-We call such signals "semantic", because they provide information with more meaning than a relatively uninformative value based on the electrical properties of the sensing technique.
+We call such signals "semantic", because they provide information with more meaning than a relatively uninformative value based on the electrical properties of the sensing technqiue.
 Some sensors can benefit from low-pass filtering or other measures to reduce noise.
 Some sensors may need to be combined in order to derive physical meaning.
 What you choose to expose as outputs of your device is